Medical PhotographyGDPRData ProtectionPatient Privacy

 It works across organisations.
 Unlike hospital messaging systems that only work within a single institution, WhatsApp connects any two people with phone numbers.
 When a dermatologist needs a quick opinion from a plastic surgeon at a different practice, WhatsApp is the path of least resistance.

 The quality is acceptable.
 WhatsApp compresses images, but for many clinical purposes the resolution remains sufficient to see what's needed.
-It's not diagnostic-grade, but it's often "good enough."
+It's not diagnostic-grade, but it's often good enough.

 Everyone knows how to use it.
 No training required.
 No IT support tickets.
 No password management for yet another system.

-WhatsApp Falls Short of GDPR Standards
+Why WhatsApp Falls Short of GDPR for Clinical Images

-4.Real-World Consequences: What Actually Happens
+Real-World Consequences: What Actually Happens

 NHS Lanarkshire: 500+ Breaches in a WhatsApp Group